FREE SHIPPING on orders of $85 or more

 Some of the first settlers of this family name were:

-Wentz Settlers in the United States in the 18th Century
+Wentz Settlers in United States in the 18th Century

-Wentz Settlers in the United States in the 19th Century
+Wentz Settlers in United States in the 19th Century

-Wentz Settlers in the United States in the 20th Century
+Wentz Settlers in United States in the 20th Century

 The Wentz Family Crest was acquired from the Houseofnames.com archives.
 The Wentz Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.